-The study of the whole proteins of a cell - their structure and their functions in the physiological pathways of cells is termed as proteomics.
-Analytical methods to elucidate the proteom are the two-dimensional polyacrylamide electrophoresis (2D-PAGE) followed by a protein cleavage and the identification by mass spectrometry particularly the matrix-assisted laser desorption-ionisation time-of-flight (MALDI-TOF) mass spectrometry.
-Promising are the resistance associated proteins (RAPs) e.g. the glyoxylase I which is a stress related aflatoxin resistance protein (Bhatnagar et al., 2008b).
+The study of the whole proteins of a cell as well as their structure and their functions in the physiological pathways of cells is termed as proteomics.
+Analytical methods to elucidate the proteom are the two-dimensional polyacrylamide electrophoresis (2D-PAGE) followed by a protein cleavage and identification by mass spectrometry particularly the matrix-assisted laser desorption-ionisation time-of-flight (MALDI-TOF) mass spectrometry.
+Resistance associated proteins (RAPs) e.g. the glyoxylase I which is a stress related aflatoxin resistance protein (Bhatnagar et al., 2008b), are promising in breeding crop varieties with resistance to aflatoxins.

-Metabolomic studies complete the understanding of the fungus and the genesis of mycotoxins pre- and postharvest.
+Metabolomic studies complete the understanding of the fungus and the synthesis of mycotoxins pre- and postharvest.
 Investigations contain metabolites as the results of specific cellular processes in biological organisms.
-With the “omics” it is possible to get important information about the contamination of plants and crops with fungus on special environmental conditions, to understand their metabolism and the biosynthesis of mycotoxins.
-In long-term orientation the investigations could eliminate the mycotoxins contamination problem (Bhatnagar et al., 2008b).
+With the “omics” it is possible to get important information about the contamination of plants and crops with a fungus under special environmental conditions, improving understanding of their metabolism and the biosynthesis of mycotoxins.
+In long-term orientation the investigations could generate knowledge and products to overcome the mycotoxins contamination problem (Bhatnagar et al., 2008b).

+Maximum regulatory limits for major mycotoxins

+Ideally, official methods for detection and quantification of contaminants (such as mycotoxins) in food are set for contaminants for which there are accepted maximum limits (MLs).
+Different regions and countries have set MLs for for mycotoxins in food.
+In Europe limits of 2ppb (for aflatoxin B1) and 4ppb (for total aflatoxins (B1+B2+G1+G2)) for cereals and cereal products (including maize and maize products) for direct human consumption are in place.
+Likewise, MLs of 5ppb for Aflatoxin B1 and 10ppb for total aflatoxins are set for maize to be sorted or otherwise processed physically before human consumption.
+The European Commission further set a method for sampling of cereals and cereals products in view of the prescribed limts.
+The regulated limits of mycotoxins in the European region are defined in the regulation of the European Community EG-VO 1881/2006.
+Limits for selected mycotoxins are summarized in Table 39.
+An abstract of the mycotoxin regulations in food and feed in the United States is shown in Table 40.